-Probes are not guaranteed! - they are like felt pens, if you don't replace the cap firmly they dry out.
-The manufacturers say a probe gives "up to a few thousand tests" (which could mean less than 1000); they also say it should be replaced after a year (we don't know if that's because they don't expect it to last for more than a year or because they want to sell more).
+A pen-probe is like a felt pen, if you don't replace the cap firmly it dries out.
+The manufacturers say it will give "up to a few thousand tests" (which could mean any number less than this).
+They also say it should be replaced after a year (a year from the date on its sticker).

 Comments from customers: